 Saturday, November 27, 2010

-Black Velvet set world record
+First all-black petunia - Black Velvet set world record

 LONDON, UK--Scientists from flower breeding company Ball Colegrave have created the world's first all-black petunia plant, called Black Velvet; the new flowers were developed using natural breeding techniques to turn them a dark black colour and will be on sale at a premium price of 2-3 pounds per plant.